shiv989898/SweetShopManagementSystem/SECURITY_ALERT.md

 ## What Was Exposed

-- MongoDB Atlas connection string with username and password
+- MongoDB Atlas connection string with credentials
-- Location: SETUP.md and potentially .env files in commit history
+- Location: SETUP.md and commit history
+- **Credentials have been removed from repository but remain in git history**

 ## ⚠️ CRITICAL STEPS TO TAKE IMMEDIATELY